What rights do autistic students have in Ontario schools?

 90%+

 At every board the AG audited, more than 90% of IEPs had annual learning goals with no measurable criteria.
 Regulation 181/98 s.
-6(3) requires "specific objectives" — vague phrases like "will improve reading" are not specific objectives.
-You can ask for the goal to be rewritten until it is.
+6(3) requires "specific educational expectations" and "a statement of the methods by which the pupil's progress will be reviewed."
+Vague phrases like "will improve reading" cannot be reviewed for progress.
+You can ask for the expectation to be rewritten until it can.

 Finding § 4.3.1